-Research also shows that boys get more affected by stress.
-“Whether it’s a sense of disconnect with their parents or they feel no one’s included them, they get hungrier quicker and they get moody quicker they’re often thirsty and they don’t identify thirst,” says Maggie.
+Research also shows that boys are more affected by stress.
+“Whether it’s a sense of disconnect with their parents or they feel no one’s included them; they get hungrier quicker and they get moody quicker; they’re often thirsty and they don’t identify thirst,” says Maggie.
 “So the flooding of the cortisol creates behaviour choices that are driven by pain and yet we see it so much as though they intended it.”

 We can also underestimate what our boys are feeling.

 “We often can think that if they’re not doing explosive things and hitting and pushing and shoving, then they’re fine,” says Maggie.
-“In actual fact, a lot of boys just build up this incredible intense energy inside them that they just want to hide from everything because it just feels ghastly.”
+“In actual fact, a lot of boys build up this incredible intense energy inside them and they just want to hide from everything, because it just feels ghastly.”

 This is also why boys do more active play.
-“Vigorous play discharges that big ugly feeling and since it’s in their body through movement, not words,” says Maggie.
-“So, our boys actually feel equally as deeply as our girls but their capacity to understand it, to articulate it and to work out what to do with it in terms of relationships, is just a lot more challenging for them.”
+“Vigorous play discharges that big ugly feeling through movement, not words,” says Maggie.
+“So, our boys actually feel equally as deeply as our girls but their capacity to understand it, to articulate it, and to work out what to do with it in terms of relationships, is just a lot more challenging for them.”

-In addition, try and have as much fun with them before school or day-care because it helps them deal with where they’re about to go.
+In addition, try and have some fun with them before school or daycare because it helps them deal with where they’re about to go.

 “They’re trying to fill in as much fun in that cup because it reduces the stress of going into an environment that they really might only like sometimes,” she says.
-“So often boys’ silliness, crazy risky behaviour, is all to do with how they’re managing the stress of being a misunderstood little lad in a world often with a lot of women.”
+“So often boys’ silliness, or crazy, risky behaviour is all to do with how they’re managing the stress of being a misunderstood little lad in a world that’s often filled with a lot of women.”

 Why isn’t he listening to me?